Ghazalla Sial

-Ghazalla Sial or Ghazala Siyal (غزالہ سیال) is a Pakistani politician who is a member of the Provincial Assembly of Sindh since June 2013.
+Ghazalla Sial or Ghazala Siyal (غزالہ سیال) is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from August 2018 to August 2023 and from June 2013 to May 2018.

 Early life and education

 She was born on 29 January 1966 in Khairpur District.
 She earned an LL.B. and the Master of Arts from Shah Abdul Latif University. and also done Master of Laws.

 Political career

-She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) on a reserved seat for women in the 2013 Pakistani general election.

-She was then re-elected to the Provincial Assembly of Sindh as a candidate of the Pakistan Peoples Party Parliamentarians to a similar seat in Pakistani general election, 2018.
+She was then re-elected to the Provincial Assembly of Sindh as a candidate of the Pakistan Peoples Party Parliamentarians to a similar seat in the 2018 Pakistani general election.